Skip to main content

 4. Mislabeled references that align with >= 99% identity across different genera are excluded

 These straightforward steps are used to assemble a set of reference sequences that best reflect the biological diversity that can be captured by "barcode" sequencing using this set of marker genes.
 You can find the complete set of organisms in the database here.
+Switch to the Targeted Loci tab to view the organisms in the Targeted Loci Database.

 To analyze samples against the Targeted Loci Database, we align every read with high sensitivity and identify the best alignments to the database.
 Each read is assigned to the most specific taxonomic grouping that the data supports, down to the species-level where appropriate.
 We then perform abundance-based filtering to minimize the number of false positive assignments that may be introduced by sequencing error.
 In this filtering step, any organism whose readcount (with children) makes up less than 0.00005x of the total are reassigned to its parent.
 In addition, any organism at the genus level or below whose readcount (with children) makes up less than 0.01x of its immediate parent is also reassigned to its parent.
 Users are presented with the filtered data by default, and also have the option of viewing and analyzing the unfiltered results.